danyagomezcantu/Verteilte_Systeme_Projekte/README.md

 - **Enhance Error Handling:** Introduce comprehensive error handling across all components of the system.
 - **Performance Testing:** Conduct thorough testing and benchmarking to evaluate the performance of different scheduling strategies.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes or additions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 - Danya Gómez - [danya_carolina.gomez_cantu@smail.th-koeln.de](mailto:danya_carolina.gomez_cantu@smail.th-koeln.de)